Throwback to Move-In Day, just in time for Family and Friends Weekend! Enjoy campus and Galesburg. #KnoxProud...

 Galesburg, IL 61401-4999

-The Counseling Center provides individual and group counseling, outreach services, crisis intervention, and consultation to faculty and staff regarding student concerns.
-All currently enrolled students are eligible for counseling.
-All services provided by the Counseling Center are free, voluntary, and confidential.
+Counseling Services provides individual and group counseling, outreach services, and crisis intervention to students.
+We also provide consultation to faculty and staff regarding student concerns.
+All currently enrolled students are eligible for counseling, and all services are free, voluntary, and confidential.

-The Counseling Center provides short term counseling to students with an array of concerns including depression, anxiety, eating disorders, substance abuse, roommate conflict, relationship concerns, college adjustment and other emotional issues.
+Students may seek counseling for an array of concerns including depression, anxiety, eating disorders, substance abuse, roommate conflict, relationship concerns, college adjustment and other emotional issues.

 As faculty and staff, you are in an excellent position to recognize behavioral and emotional changes in the student.
-Faculty and staff should determine for themselves their personal comfort levels with becoming involved with student problems.
+You may be addressing those concerns directly with students depending on your own personal and professional comfort level with those conversations.
 Becoming the main source of support for a student can be overwhelming, stressful, and tiring.
-It is important to recognize your own limitations in providing assistance to students and know when referral to the Counseling Center is appropriate.
-Let us help you, help our students.
+It is important to recognize the limitations of your role in providing assistance to students and know when referral to Counseling Services is appropriate.

 If a student approaches you with a problem, the following recommendations may help to make the referral process easier: